ajitjohnson/ajitjohnson.github.io/_posts/2020-07-15-python-for-beginners-first-program.markdown

 ---
-title:  "The Easiest Python Tutorial for Beginners: Your First Line of Python Code"
+title:  "Easy Python Tutorial for Beginners: Your First Line of Python Code"
 date:   2020-07-15 11:00:00
 comments: true
 description: In this Python Beginner Tutorial, we will learn how to write your very first Python program.